mingukkang/elatentlpips/README.md

 This repository contains the author’s re-implementation of E-LatentLPIPS from my memory.

+# Notice

+We found that latentlpips has an issue with Distributed Data Parallel (DDP) training.
+Specifically, torch.load() creates multiple processes on the main GPU instead of distributing GPU memory across devices.
+You'll need to update the current elatentlpips if you plan to use it with DDP training.

+`pip install elatentlpips --upgrade`

 # What is E-LatentLPIPS?

 E-LatentLPIPS is a perceptual distance metric that operates directly in the latent space of a Latent Diffusion Model, allowing users to calculate perceptual distances for regression tasks without decoding the latents into pixel space.
 This bypasses the costly decoding process required by LPIPS, offering a 9.7× speed up and reducing memory usage.